RHIE-coder/RHIE-coder/README.md

 My GitHub is categorized as follows:

 #### @TYPE(`type-*`)
- - `type-demo`: demonstration
+ - `type-demo`: demonstrations
  - `type-service`: practical programs for solving real-world problems
- - `type-library`: module for development
+ - `type-library`: modules(a.k.a utilities, libraries) for development
- - `type-framework`: framework
+ - `type-framework`: frameworks
- - `type-boilerplate`: boilerplate
+ - `type-boilerplate`: boilerplates
- - `type-delivery`: content resource for sharing code
+ - `type-shed`: to store resources which useful simple codes, scripts and contents etc.
- - `type-algorithm`: implement the algorithm
+ - `type-algorithm`: to implement practical algorithms
- - `type-research`: Analysis and study of technical standards, open source and programming languages, etc.
+ - `type-research`: analysis and study of technical standards, open source and programming languages, etc.

 #### @STATUS(`status-*`)
  - `status-todo`: planned